Jonathan and Martha Kent: The New 52

-In The New 52 (a 2011 reboot of the DC Comics universe), both Jonathan and Martha Kent have died following an incident with a drunk driver and Clark Kent has to grow into his role as Superman without them.
+In The New 52 (a 2011 reboot of the DC Comics universe), Jonathan and Martha Kent were killed following an incident with a drunk driver and Clark Kent has to grow into his role as Superman without them.

 DC Rebirth

-In Doomsday Clock, it is revealed that Doctor Manhattan caused The New 52 reboot and facilitated the Kents' deaths.
+In Doomsday Clock, it is revealed that Doctor Manhattan caused The New 52 reboot, facilitating the Kents' deaths.
 They are resurrected when Superman convinces Manhattan to undo his changes to the timeline.